MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 ## Reactive governance through recommendations

-The system generates various recommendations which improve the security assessment of your tenant.
+The system generates various recommendations that improve the security assessment of your tenant.
 Recommendations refer to actions or measures that the administrator can take to enhance their overall security status.

 - System-generated recommendations can be acted upon by selecting the link under the recommended action of that feature.
 - To configure features outside of the recommendations, select the **Manage** button.